Frequently Asked Questions

 - Is Juniper’s test ethical?

-- Those who bear the emotional, physical and financial burden of pregnancy and parenting are empowered to make fully informed decisions.
+- Autonomy: We empower those who bear the emotional, physical and financial burden of pregnancy and parenting to make fully informed decisions.

 - Is it “liberal eugenics”?